 The global process water treatment market is segmented on the basis of technology, manufacturing process, application, and region.
 Depending on technology, the market is categorized into activated carbon filters, chlorination, distillation, electrodeionization, ion exchange, microfiltration, nanofiltration, reverse osmosis, ultrafiltration, and others.
 On the basis of manufacturing process, it is divided into boiler make-up water, cooling tower make-up water, coating and plating, rinsing and spraying, washing, and others.
 On the basis of application, it is classified into municipal, industrial and others.
 Region-wise, it is analyzed across North America, Europe, Asia-Pacific, and LAMEA.

-- On the basis of technology, the others segment emerged as the global leader with around 43.8% of the global market share in 2020, and is anticipated to be the largest markets during the forecast period.
+By technology, the others segment dominated the global process water treatment market in 2020, and is projected to remain the fastest-growing segment during the forecast period.

-- On the basis of application, the industrial segment registered the highest market share of around 44.2% and is projected to maintain the same during the forecast period.
+By manufacturing process, the others segment accounted for the highest market share of around 26.8% in 2020, and is projected to maintain the same during the forecast period.